Calvary Church will celebrate our 100th anniversary in 2021!

 Pastor Benjamin Cox led the growing congregation for thirty-five years.
 Under his leadership, the church was officially incorporated as the Pentecostal Gospel Mission of Assemblies of God on December 16, 1940.
-The church subsequently moved to 3300 N. 11th Street in Philadelphia while Brother Cox was the pastor.
+He also led the move to a larger building on 11th Street.

-The need for better facilities prompted the congregation to move again, this time to an unused church building at 16th and Courtland Streets.
+The congregation kept growing and outgrowing buildings.
+Another move took them to an unused church building on Courtland Street.
 Pastors Robert Watters and A.A.
 Smith served the church during this time.

 On February 27, 1956, the congregation changed their official name to Calvary Assembly of God of Philadelphia.

 In 1958 the church called James A. Griepp to be the pastor.
 He led the congregation for fifteen years.

 In 1962, Pentecostal Gospel Mission merged with Faith Tabernacle, a smaller church that had been located in Oreland.
 This combined congregation continued to meet in Philadelphia at Courtland Street.

 Rev. Griepp launched a building program that led the church to our current location in Wyncote.
 The cornerstone was laid in 1968.

 Gerald Fortunato was called to pastor Calvary Assembly in 1974.
 He was followed by William Acker in 1980 and R. Stanton Williams in 1983.
 The church purchased the adjoining house on Washington Lane to use as a parsonage while Stan Williams was the pastor.